headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 1) Deploy the OSGi Modules and **any changed** resource files
 2) Force Deploy the OSGi Modules and **all** resource files

-The deployment of the resource files can take some time depending on the number of changed fileas.
-After an initial deployment the deployment should be much quicker as only the changed reosurces are deployed which normally only happen when files are changed outside of IntelliJ IDEA.
+The deployment of the resource files can take some time depending on the number of changed files.
+After an initial deployment the deployment should be much quicker as only the changed resources are deployed which normally only happen when files are changed outside of IntelliJ IDEA.

 The **forced** deployed will take its time as all resource files are deployed.
 This option should only be used when the project is out of sync with the server.